-Category one members are eligible to compete in low level meets:
+Category one (Club Train) members are eligible to compete in low level meets:

-In order to compete in all other ASA or British Swimming Masters events, including open meets, District/Regional events and National events members must be fully paid up category two members.
+In order to compete in all other ASA or British Swimming Masters events, including open meets, District/Regional events and National events members must be fully paid up category two (Club Compete) members.

-Category three is not applicable to competitive swimmers, but officials and some club roles may require a category three membership.
+Category three (Club Support) is not applicable to competitive swimmers, but officials and some club roles may require a category three membership.